inovex/scrumlr.io/docs/src/content/docs/dev/Frontend/translating.md

    This compares your `translation.json` against the English one.
 Be aware of its limits: it only checks the **top two levels** of keys, and it does not look at `templates.json` at all.
-A green run means you have not missed a whole section — not that the file is complete.
+A green run means you have not missed a whole section and not that the file is complete.

 2. **Start the development server**: